-In this subsection, we will evaluate the performance of our proposed ABKS-UR scheme by real-world dataset and asymptotic computation complexity in terms of the pairing operation P, the group exponentiation E and the group multiplication M in \mathbb{G} , the group exponentiation E_1 and the group multiplication M_1 in \mathbb{G}1 .
-Note that we can realize the signature operation by any secure signature technique, e.g., RSA signature, which incurs fixed computation overhead, and here we only focus on evaluating the proposed ABKS-UR scheme, such that we do not consider the computation overhead for signature.
-We also ignore the hash operation as it is much more efficient than the above mentioned operations.
+In this section, we will evaluate the performance of our proposed ABKS-UR scheme and search result verification mechanism by real-world dataset and asymptotic computation complexity in terms of the pairing operation P, the group exponentiation E and the group multiplication M in \mathbb{G} , the group exponentiation E1, the group multiplication M1 in \mathbb{G} 1 and hash operation H used in bloom filters.
+Note that we can realize the encryption and the signature operation by any secure symmetric encryption and RSA signature, which incur fixed computation overhead, and here we do not consider them.
+We also ignore the hash operation for ABKS-UR as it is much more efficient than other involved computations.
+As for search result verification, the hash operation will be counted for it is the main computation cost there.
 Suppose there exist n attributes in the proposed scheme.
 The numerical performance evaluation is shown in Tab.
-I. Moreover, to evaluate the key operations of the proposed scheme, we use the real-world dataset, i.e. the Enron Email Dataset [27], which contains about half million files contributed from 150 users approximately.
+2. Moreover, to evaluate the key operations of the proposed scheme, we use the real-world dataset, i.e. the Enron Email Dataset [35], which contains about half million files contributed from 150 users approximately.
 In the literature, there are few existing works on attribute-structure based authorized keyword search with experimental results.
-We will compare our ABKS-UR scheme with the predicate encryption based APKS scheme [20] in terms of search efficiency.
-We conduct our experiment using C and the Paring-Based Cryptography (PBC) Library [28] on a Linux Server with Intel Core i3 Processor 3.3GHz.
-We adopt the type A elliptic curve of 160-bit group order, which provides 1024-bit discrete log security equivalently.
+We will compare our ABKS-UR scheme with the predicate encryption based APKS scheme [21] in terms of search efficiency.
+We conduct our experiment using C and the Pairing-Based Cryptography (PBC) Library [36] on a Linux Server with Intel Core i3 Processor 3.3GHz.
+We adopt the type A elliptic curve of 160-bit group order, which provides 1024-bit discrete log security equivalently (our scheme can also be adapted into any secure asymmetric pairing version).